Harvard Law School

 Licensed to practice in California, Maryland, Washington D.C., & Georgia

-In case you haven’t noticed, California is the kingdom of consumer protection, extending from lemon laws to laws protecting homeowners and tenants.
+In case you haven’t noticed, California is the kingdom of home owner protection, extending from real estate law protecting homeowners and tenants to the lemon law.
 Let’s take homeowners first.

-The most important of these laws prohibits the lender from seeking a deficiency against the borrower if the lender forecloses by a trustee’s sale, because the only alternative to a trustee's sale foreclosure is a judicial foreclosure.
+The most important real estate law prohibits the lender from seeking a deficiency against the borrower if the lender forecloses by a trustee’s sale , because the only alternative to a trustee's sale foreclosure is a judicial foreclosure .
 That requires a lawsuit and concludes with good news and bad news for the lender.
 The good news is that the borrower is liable for the deficiency.
 The bad news is that the borrower has a year to "redeem" the house from the lender by paying off the loan.
 In short the lender is stuck with the house for the duration of the lawsuit and for the following twelve months.
 Lenders find this worse than being denied a deficiency - even though trustee’s sale foreclosures usually take at least four months - so in practice there are no judicial foreclosures with deficiencies.
 There are only trustee's sale foreclosures with no further liability for the borrower.